-Infrared Thermographic Electrical Surveys for Commercial, Industrial, and Institutional Properties
+Infrared Thermographic Electrical Inspections for Commercial, Industrial, and Institutional Properties

-How does an Infrared Thermographic Electrical System Survey work?
+How does an Infrared Electrical System Inspection work?

-Infrared Thermographic Surveys Provide a Wide Range of Critical Benefits
+Infrared Inspections of Electrical Systems Provide a Wide Range of Critical Benefits

 Your facility’s electrical systems are the backbone of your organization, and without them, your facility doesn’t operate.
 Although most systems are highly reliable, electrical connections do become loose and gradually deteriorate over time.
 When that happens, electricity doesn’t have a consistent, safe path to travel in, resulting in arcing, potential equipment failure and even fire, which can result in property damage or injuries.

-Thermography surveys help avoid reactive repair and replacement costs.
+Infrared inspections help avoid reactive repair and replacement costs.
 By being proactive, you can help reduce operating costs, ensure safety with efficient equipment operation, and find opportunities for a reduction in energy costs.
 A single critical fault can mean additional energy costs of $550 annually and average repair or replacement costs of $3,000, including components and labor.
-On average, each thermography survey reveals five to eight faults, highlighting the relative affordability of this predictive service.
-Thermogaphy surveys offer a low-cost, predictive maintenance tool to find and correct heat-related issues before a more costly failure happens.
+On average, each infrared electrical inspection reveals five to eight faults, highlighting the relative affordability of this predictive service.
+Infrared inspections offer a low-cost, predictive maintenance tool to find and correct heat-related issues before a more costly failure happens.

 Will it Assist in Lowering your Insurance Premiums?